- 6 months

 The course is over seven hours long.
 It was published in July, meaning content is current and up to date.
 It is well organized and teaches to a level of detail commensurate with the exam.

 You should not be put off by the outward appearance of the course; the instructor is very knowledgeable.
-He covers every icon, screen, page, panel, feature, function, field, option, tab, menu, setting, picklist, license, template, limit, checkbox, and button in Community Cloud.
+He covers every icon, screen, page, panel, feature, function, field, option, tab, menu, setting, picklist, license, template, limit, checkbox, and button in Experience Cloud.

 There are well-written practice exams on Focus on Force.
 They give a healthy insight into the nature and cadence of a real exam.
 These practice exams are effective when used as a study guide with a developer org open at the same time, so questions can be answered by exploring and experimenting in the developer org.
 Focus on Force exams have added educational value because there are explanations of answers, with charts, diagrams, illustrations, references to Trailhead modules, and links to Salesforce documentation.

 Avoid exam dumps

 Don’t waste your valuable study time on exam dumps!
 I largely agree with a recent Salesforce Ben article about exam dumps that they have limited value.
 The information is typically stale; Salesforce changes often and few sites keep up.
 Look at a few dump sites and it is soon apparent they all hawk the same obsolete questions.
 The questions are out of date, plagiarized, and recycled from professionally maintained sites, notably this one and FoF.

 Most dump sites have the professional appearance of an abandoned grade-school science project.
 You don’t know who the authors are.
 If you write them with a question or correction you never hear back.
 I have seen questions on Quizlet and other dump sites that are just plain wrong.

 When exam day arrives, there are tips gathered over the years to help improve chances of passing.